cognitect-labs/transducers-js/README.md

 [Transducers](http://blog.cognitect.com/blog/2014/8/6/transducers-are-coming)
 implementation for JavaScript.

+Transducers are composable algorithmic transformations.
+They are independent from the context of their input and output sources and specify only the essence of the transformation in terms of an individual element.
+Because transducers are decoupled from input or output sources, they can be used in many different processes - collections, streams, channels, observables, etc. Transducers compose directly, without awareness of input or creation of intermediate aggregates.

-For more general information about Transducers see the following resources:
+For further details about Transducers see the following resources:
 * ["Transducers are coming" announce blog post](http://blog.cognitect.com/blog/2014/8/6/transducers-are-coming)
 * [Rich Hickey's Transducers StrangeLoop presentation](https://www.youtube.com/watch?v=6mTbuzafcII)